Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 >NOTE: the capital words with $ symbol is called **Environment Variables**.
 They are key-value pairs used by the operating system to configure and control the behavior of processes and applications.
 They are accessible to all programs in a session and can store system settings, user preferences, or paths.
 >
->some commond environment variables are $PATH, $HOME, $USER, $PWD....
+>some command environment variables are $PATH, $HOME, $USER, $PWD....
 Try to print them on the screen and guess what are they stand for.

 ___
 **These tools—`grep`, `wc`, `history`, `alias`, and `echo`—are fundamental utilities in Unix systems.
 They allow you to search for patterns, count elements in files, manage your command history, create command shortcuts, and display or manipulate text in the terminal.**